Commonwealth Business Council: Activities

 trade facilitation and further liberalisation of services; encouraging developing countries to play an active role in the World Trade Organization, and in new trade rounds, by maximising their negotiating strength through cooperative action.

 The CBC helps to mobilise investment into Commonwealth countries through measures including ensuring access to international capital markets; strengthening 26 domestic capital markets; encouraging regional integration; committing the private sector to work together with governments to help achieve a successful market economy for generating investment.

 A key feature of CBC was its global membership, comprising corporate members from both developed and developing countries.
 This gave CBC the capacity to make a special contribution to the debate on corporate citizenship, dominated by developed countries.

+Purpose

 The CBC worked to involve private sector engagement in facilitating the implementation of an Information Communications Technologies for Development programme.
 The CBC programme enhanced collaborative partnerships between the various stakeholders including governments, private sector, donor agencies and civil society.
 Major goals included: